martinjackson/simple-widgets/docs/MenuBar.md

 12. --sw-slide_time: the time it takes to do the animation for sliding of the menu.
 13. --sw-menu_additional: used to add extra spacing so that the page will clear the vertical menu.

-**CSS Classes needed to make the format to work:**

-1.  ***nav-menu_horiz_22*** = this is for horizontal menus.
-This indicates that the position is absolute and top is 22% (combination of the header (12%) and the menu (10%)).
-This is need in the horizontal menus, ***except*** for:
-        - header is float and menu is float
-        - no header and menu is float

-2.  **nav-menu_horiz_10** = this is for horizontal menus without a header.
-This indicates that the position is absolute and top is 10% (menu is 10%)).
-This is need in the horizontal menus, for no header with a menu of fixed.

-3.  **nav-menu_vert_250_12** = this is for vertical menus.
-This indicates that the position is absolute, left is 16em (250px) (for the vertical menu), and top is 12% (for the header (12%)).
-This is need in the verical menus, ***except*** for:
-        - header is float and menu is float
-        - no header and menu is float

-4.  **nav-menu_vert_250_0** = this is for vertical menus without a header.
-This indicates that the position is absolute, left is left is 16em (250px) (for the vertical menu) and top is 0% (since there is no header)).
-This is need in the horizontal menus, for no header with a menu of fixed.

-Other styling features may also be added.

 ### DropDown.css

 The DropDown.css controls the drop down (horizontal) on the MenuBar component.
 The only items that should be changed are the following:

-1. In the dropdown-menu class, the z-index may need to be changed if it is blocked by other css classes.
+1. In the sw-dropdown-menu class, the z-index may need to be changed if it is blocked by other css classes.
-2. The widths in the dropdown-menu classes.
+2. The widths in the sw-dropdown-menu classes.
 3. The colors, the box-shadow, and pointer types.

 The css files can be modified to change colors or styling.
 Other styling features may also be added.